 But along with the conveniences of having fresh drinking water, a hot shower, and a sanitary place for you to go to the bathroom, there are certain responsibilities you need to be aware of in order to keep your travels pleasant.

 The first and generally the largest holding tank is the fresh water tank.
-It is designed to store and provide fresh water.
-The size of this tank varies with the design and type of camper.
+It is usually designed to store and provide enough fresh water to last a little over a week of average use.

 How to Take a Military Shower to Conserve Fresh Water